 Can You Verify the Quality of the Data?

-So, when you’re shopping for a testing solution, make sure you really dig in and know what you’re getting.
+So, when you’re shopping for an A/B testing solution, make sure you really dig in and know what you’re getting.
 SiteSpect guarantees to deliver on each of these questions, and you really should never settle for less than that.